How to Write in English for Beginners: 12 Easy Tips for New Learners

-Choose your favorite pen or pencil, and then get comfortable at a desk or table.
+Find a notebook and your favorite pen or pencil, then get comfortable.

 We are going to write!